ddgenome/ddgenome.github.io/_posts/2020-10-02-grace-math-science.markdown

 1.5 million.
 Remember also that these are based on _confirmed_ numbers, the actual numbers are almost certainly higher.

-The total deaths from the flu per year in the United States is about 65,000.
+The total deaths from the flu per year in the United States has averaged about 40,000 over the last decade.
 The United States recently passed 200,000 deaths from COVID-19.
 This total covers the past seven months.
-Currently there are about 750 deaths per day in the United States from COVID-19.
+Currently there are 750&ndash;1000 deaths per day in the United States from COVID-19.
 The best estimates for widespread vaccine penetration in the United States is late first quarter into second quarter of 2021, so we will likely see this rate of deaths for the next five months.
-That will result in an additional 70,000 deaths, bringing the total to 270,000, or over four times more per year than the flu.
-It is worth noting that the United States has about 10% of the total flu deaths per year but currently has about 20% of the deaths from COVID-19.
+That will result in about an additional 100,000 deaths, bringing the total to over 300,000, or over seven times more per year than the flu.
+It is worth noting that the United States has less than 10% of the total flu deaths per year but currently has about 20% of the deaths from COVID-19.
 The United States has the highest number of COVID-19 cases and deaths in the world, both in absolute numbers and per capita.

 So it is not the news that causes us to fear COVID-19, it is our understanding of math and science that leads us to not fear, but take this pandemic seriously.
-It is our belief that others have as much value as we do that we choose to sacrifice our convenience for the health and lives of others.
+It is our belief that others have as much value as we do that leads us to sacrifice our convenience for the health and lives of others.